aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/projected-sa-token/index.en.md

  Copy the token from the above output and decode it using this online tool [https://jwt.io/](https://jwt.io/)

-::::expand{header="Check Output for the Payload part of the token"}
+The Output for the Payload part of the token looks like below.

 ```json
 {
   "iss": "kubernetes/serviceaccount",